gdiminneapolis/falling-in-love-with-git/README.md

 ### Updating Contributors List

 This repo uses the [all-contributors] specification.
 There is a tool to make it easy to add people to the list.

+#### adding a new contributor:

+This will require the contributor's GitHub account name, e.g. `tamouse`.

+    $ yarn contributors:add

+### generating a new version after manually editing `.all_contributors` file:

+    $ yarn contributors:generate

+Make sure to read the [all-contributors] specification before you update it manually.

+[all-contributors]: https://github.com/kentcdodds/all-contributors "all-contributors specification by Kent C. Dodds"